ajLapid718/YahooFantasyBasketballScript/Start_Active_Players_Lite/README.md

 #### Click on the Sign In button

 In order for the button to be located, Watir provides an instance method (see: instance methods, class methods, public methods) known as `#element` which accepts the argument of `:id` and the id is an HTML attribute.
-Some level of HTML and CSS as well as the Inspector Tools (right-click + inspect) is helpful for understanding what is going on under the hood.
+Some level of HTML and CSS as well as familiarity with the Inspector Tools (right-click + inspect) will assist in understanding what exactly is going on under the hood.
 Basically, the sign-in button is labeled with the id of `yucs-profile` and the driver (term for the mechanism performing the automated actions) locates the element (piece of information) and clicks on it (by scanning for the id), just as a person would do manually.

 ```ruby
 def sign_in